Enjoying St. Augustine Beach

 The Village Garden Food Truck Park is the first venue in St. Augustine to host up to six food trucks seven days a week.
 What that means is that while you're enjoying St. Augustine Beach you can carve out some time to spend here with multiple food options, cozy outdoor seating, and the plentiful assortment of outdoor games -- and everyone (young, old, and in between) will be happy.
 No one is ever in a sour mood when there are so many food trucks - and games - to choose from every day.

-My brother and his wife introducing Raina (picture left) to the spot in Anastasia State Park where they got married.
+My brother and his wife introducing Raina (pictured left) to the spot in Anastasia State Park where they got married.

 More Ways to Enjoy St. Augustine Beach